Users who work with Apple's Notes and Reminders apps will certainly be pleased, as iOS 15 and iPadOS 15 include some useful new features.

 Quick Note on iPadOS 15

-On iPad, if you tap the bottom-right corner with Apple Pencil or swipe your finger, you can bring up a Quick Note to jot down a thought or idea.
-You can open a Quick Note from the Home screen, in any app, in Split View, or anywhere else in iPadOS.
+On iPad, if you tap or swipe in the bottom right corner with Apple Pencil, you can access a Quick Note to jot down a thought or idea.
+You can access a Quick Note from the Home screen, in any app, in Split View, or anywhere else in iPadOS.
 You can type or compose a Quick Note with Apple Pencil.
-The Quick Note can be resized or folded to the side of iPad so you can pull it out when you need it.
-Then, when you return to the same place in the app or website, a thumbnail of the Quick Note appears to remind you.
-Quick Notes are stored in the Quick Note folder in the Notes app and can appear as a standard note on iPhone or a device that doesn't support Quick Notes.
+The Quick Note can be resized or folded to the side of the iPad so you can pull it out when you need it.
+Then, when you return to the same place in the app or on the website, a thumbnail of the Quick Note appears to remind you.
+Quick Notes are saved in the Quick Note folder in the Notes app and can appear as a default note on iPhone or a device that doesn't support Quick Notes.

 Reminders on iOS 15